Measurement of the scintillation resolution in liquid xenon and its impact for future segmented calorimeters: RESULTS

 \section{RESULTS}

+Following the same procedure for the three sources used, we obtain the energy resolution for 5 gamma peaks.

+The energy resolution obtained in our work is shown in Fig.\ref{fig:energy_res}, together with others' measurements.
+It can be seen that our results are 2-3 times better than previous works using only scintillation.
+The only slightly better measurement is the one from Ref. \cite{PhysRevC.84.045805}, which only measured one peak.

-Following Doke \cite{non-prop}, the measured resolution, $R_m$, can be seen as the quadratic sum of the intrinsic resolution, $R_i$, and the resolution due to Poisson variation in photon detection, as shown in Eq.~\ref{eq:intr}:
+Following Doke \cite{non-prop}, the measured resolution, $R_m$, can be seen as the quadratic sum of the the resolution related to the non-proportionality of scintillation light yield with energy, $R_i$, the resolution due to Poisson variation in photon detection, $R_p$ and the resolution coming from the fluctuations of electron-ion recombination due to escape electrons, $R_r$:

-The latter term combines contributions from the scintillation process, the reflections on PTFE and on the quartz windows in front of the SiPMs, geometric acceptance, sensor PDE and the amplification stages of the electronics.
+$R_p^2$ comes from the variations of light collection due to the detector geometry and the statistical fluctuation of number of photoelectrons from the SiPMs (the reflections on PTFE and on the quartz windows in front of the SiPMs, the geometric acceptance, the sensor PDE and the amplification stages of the electronics).